 Design: Funkelbach.
 Büro für Architektur und Grafik, Leipzig

 The exhibition traces the construction, everyday life and dissolution of Buna-Monowitz concentration camp.
-Historical photographs document the perspectives of the SS and IG Farben on the construction site and in everyday life at the camp.
+Historical photographs document the perspectives of the SS and I.G.
+Farben on the construction site and in everyday life at the camp.
 These perspectives are set in juxtaposition to autobiographical texts of survivors, including Primo Levi, Jean Améry and Elie Wiesel, as well as testimonies given by former prisoners in the post-war trials.
-The exhibition is supplemented by information on the court proceedings and efforts on the part of survivors to obtain compensation after 1945; the exhibition is conceived as a travelling exhibition that is available for rent.
+The exhibition is supplemented by information on the court proceedings and the efforts of those affected to obtain compensation after 1945; the exhibition is conceived as a travelling exhibition that is available for rent.